Ansurfen/YockNav/src/api/gnu/io.md

 * Introduce

-echo prints variable string argument on terminal andreturns an array that saves every result of print.Except primitive string, you also print environment variablecorresponding value.
+echo prints variable string argument on terminal and returns an array that saves every result of print.
+Except primitive string, you also print environment variable corresponding value.

 * Example